“You shouldn’t offer dessert with dinner. They’ll just eat the dessert.”

 So many parents have shared with me their success with desserts with meals after their skepticism at first.

 “We tried the Desserts with Meals strategy last night for the first time and it was a success!
 I was really nervous at first that my daughter would only eat the couple of mini M&Ms I offered with her meal, but she still ate most of her meal AND left a few M&Ms. I was shocked and also pleased.
-Plus she didn’t ask for a treat after dinner like she was used to on occasion.” – Managing Mealtimes Graduate
+Plus she didn’t ask for a treat after dinner like she was used to on occasion.” – Amanda, mom of two

 There’s no magic amount of time for when exactly this will happen – every child and family is different.